ukoloff/wssh/README.md

-ssh-thru-nginx
+wssh
 ==============

-Try to proxy SSH connection through nginx
+Try to proxy SSH connection through Websocket

 First attemp was using pair of requests (GET+POST), but nginx appeared to always buffering user request (server response can be send back unbuffered).
 So it is impractical :-(